 Magna Cum Laude (With Great Honor)

-Students who also have significant academic performance and higher GPA are awarded this honour.
+Students who also have significant academic performance and higher GPAs are awarded this honour.

 Summa Cum Laude (With Greatest Honor)

-This honour is the highest honour students receive for higher and extraordinary academic performance.
-This is given to students who have consistently scored well and remained in rankers position.
+This honour is the highest honour students receive for higher and extraordinary academic performance, that is given to students who have consistently scored well and remained in ranker positions.

-These honours are given to students to provide awards and recognition for their efforts towards learning and making universities proud.
+Students are given honours as awards and recognition for their efforts towards learning and making universities proud.

-How are letters and grades related to each other in USA grading system?
+How are letters and grades related to each other in the USA grading system?

-In US education grading system, the grades can be obtained through the application of both the numerical and letter systems, that grade is in numerical values.
+In the US education system, you receive a grade that is represented numerically and through letters.
 With the addition of + and – to the grades, the USA Grading System or USA grading scale further segments the grades.
 This aids in establishing a more precise performance metric.
 The percentages that correspond to the grades are as follows:

 How to Convert GPA to Percentage for USA Grading System?

 The GPA is calculated on a 4.0 scale.
 This means that each letter grade corresponds to a certain number of points.
-For example, a student who earns all A’s in his or her classes will have a 4.0 GPA.
-A student who makes all B’s will have a 3.0 GPA, and a student who earns all C’s will have a 2.0 GPA.
+For example, a student who earns all A’s in his or her classes will have a 4.0 GPA, and while a student who makes all B’s will have a 3.0 GPA, the student who earns all C’s will have a 2.0 GPA.
 Let’s have a look on US grading scale.

 To calculate in your US GPA system, you’ll need to know the following information:

-Refer to this table as well to understand Grading System in USA Universities:
+Refer to this table as well to understand the Grading System in US universities:

 The GPA formula is as follows: